Lithium Trolling Motor Batteries

 |RUIXU RX-LFP-4S-100B||Deep Cycle||-||LiFePO4||100||-||-||-||33.1 lbs; 15 kg|

-Note: Amazon affiliate links open in the new windows, feel free to check for most up-to-date prices and offers.
+Note: Amazon affiliate links open in the new windows, feel free to check them for the most up-to-date prices and offers.

 As one can see, these batteries are much lighter than AGM SLA batteries.